Continue Discussion - visit the forum 17 replies

 I have always wondered if the founders meant to name the company “Nautilus”, but a spelling mistake found its way into a press release or a filing or something, and then it was too late.

-However, the company has greatly disappointed me by removing the most attention-grabbing quote I have ever seen in corporate website:
+However, the company has greatly disappointed me by removing the most attention-grabbing quote I have ever seen in a corporate website:

 “VU’s taken a leading investment position with the confidence that Aleksey and the Natius team is going to unf*ck the movement of goods globally in a very big way.” - Andrew Zalasin, VU Ventures